 - Mediavine is one of the most popular ad networks (and the one I use personally.)
-They require 25,000 monthly sessions but they pay well and their ads don’t look spammy or slow your site.
+Mediavine requires 50,000 sessions a month now but they pay well and their ads don’t look spammy or slow your site.

 Whilst to make a LOT of money with ads, you will need a lot of traffic, there are things you can do to increase your revenue even with smaller blogs.
 You need to make sure that your articles are optimised to maximise visualisation of the ads.
 The longer your article is, the more ads you can include without it looking spammy.
 Here are a few tips to increase your RPM;

 - Make sure you have plenty of white space and short paragraphs and lots of subheadings

 - Use plenty of photos to increase the length of your article

 - Make your text size and line heigh slightly bigger.

 - Add videos to your posts which can host ads.
 I use Lumen 5 for this.